alguadam/AzurePoliciesLab/Exercise-03/README.md

 ## Exercises

-### Exercise 1 - Enable continuous integration and continuous deployment for your Storage Account Policies and Initiatives
+### Task 1 - Enable continuous integration and continuous deployment for your Storage Account Policies and Initiatives

-In this exercise, you will enable continuous integration and continuous deployment for the custom policies and initiatives that you created in Lab 2.
+In this Task, you will enable continuous integration and continuous deployment for the custom policies and initiatives that you created in Objective 2.

 **Step 1 - Create the build pipeline for Storage Account artifacts**